Slavery and human trafficking policy statement

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes McLaren Group’s slavery and human trafficking statement, setting out the steps the group has taken to ensure that slavery and human trafficking is not taking place in our supply chain or in any part of our business.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes McLaren Property Group’s slavery and human trafficking statement for the financial year ending 31 July 2023, setting out the steps the group has taken to ensure that slavery and human trafficking is not taking place in our supply chain nor in any part of our business.

-The McLaren Group of companies operates in construction, property investment and development, in the UK and United Arab Emirates.
-It has permanent offices in Brentwood, London, Birmingham, Reading, Manchester and Dubai.
+McLaren Property Group operates in, property investment and development, in the UK.
+It has permanent offices in London and Leeds.

 The Company is committed to acting ethically and with integrity in all our business relationships and to implement and enforce effective systems and controls to, as far as practical, ensure slavery and human trafficking is not taking place anywhere in the company or our supply chain.
 We comply with all legislation – importantly the Immigration Act 2015 – to ensure we prevent any illegal working.

-We expect each entity in the supply chain to carry out due diligence on the next link in the chain, taking ownership for this to ensure compliance.
-It is not practical for McLaren (and every other participant in the chain) to have a direct relationship with all links in the supply chain.
+- We expect each entity in the supply chain to carry out due diligence on the next link in the chain, taking ownership for this to ensure compliance.
+It is not practical for the Company (and every other participant in the chain) to have a direct relationship with all links in the supply chain.

-The Board of Directors delegates the approval of this statement on its behalf to the Group Commercial Director of the company.
+The Board of Directors delegates the approval of this statement on its behalf to the CEO of the company.

-For and on behalf of McLaren Construction Ltd
+For and on behalf of McLaren Property Group